ARE DOCTORS TURNED ON BY ATTRACTIVE PATIENTS?

 Don't people realize that you can die of cervical cancer, never of embarrassment?
 Maybe it’s the social asymmetry - I show you mine, how come you aren't reciprocating and showing me yours.
 The transaction feels unfair.
 But if doctors had to strip down to match each time you did, I bet a lot of pelvic exams would be deferred.
 Not to mention the risk of mutual attraction, “hello doctor, is that your stethoscope in your pocket or are you just happy to see me?”

 But is that it?
 Why then do we feel comfortable being nude in front of our pet but not our doctor?
 They are both familiar faces.
 I think this paradox, this differential fear of being au natural is really a fear of judgement.
 Our neighbor or doctor has the capacity to critique what they see, and I believe that’s what makes us uncomfortable.
 Our pet, a young child, someone drunk, someone asleep, doesn't judge and that’s why we feel comfortable streaking in front of them.

 Perhaps another reason people fear disrobing in front of doctors is a fear of being remembered.
 They fear that not only will their doctors create a mental attractiveness score card, but also use their prodigious memories to keep a visual file of their naked self for giggles, or maybe salivation later.
 Nothing could be farther from most doctors' minds.

 All that being said, there have been and will be rare cases of doctors who do touch their patients inappropriately, often under sedation during pelvic procedures: typically older sexually frustrated males.
-They can look forward to going away to prison for a long time with the only examinations they'll be left doing being prostates.

 Can Doctors Date their Patients?